 Actor in the Coalition means any national and sub-national governments, international organisation, non-governmental organisation or private sector entity who is not a Partner in the Coalition but is actively engage in specific Coalition initiatives or activities; and approved according to the Coalition’s procedures.

 International, regional and national development banks, and interested financing institutions interested in becoming a “Partner” in the Coalition should write a formal letter to the Executive Director of the United Nations Environment Programme, with a copy to the Head of the Secretariat, at the addresses listed below.

 In addition to any other information the applicant wishes to provide, the letter should:

-(a) state the country endorses the Framework for the Coalition
+(a) state the city endorses the Framework for the Coalition

-(b) state the country endorses meaningful action to reduce short-lived climate pollutants
+(b) state the city endorses meaningful action to reduce short-lived climate pollutants

 (c) identify particular areas of interest related to short-lived climate pollutants and any specific actions taken or planned to address near term climate change